xyliatgithub/EN.650.654-Spring2026/LabTwo/readme.md

   ```bash
   iperf -c Server_IP
   ```
   and hit Enter on your keyboard.
 You need to use the real IP address of the "Server" machine in this command.
-Wait for at least 5 seconds and do the next step.
+- Wait for at least 5 seconds and do the next step without interrupting running commands.

 ### 2. SYN Flooding DoS Attack Traffic Generation
 - Open the terminal on the "Attacker" machine.
-Conduct the same SYN flood attack from the [task 1](https://seedsecuritylabs.org/Labs_16.04/PDF/TCP_Attacks.pdf) of this SEED lab.
-After 10 seconds, press Ctrl+C and stop all the tasks running on terminal windows of three VMs.
+Conduct the same SYN flood attack from the [task 1](TCP_Attacks.pdf) of this SEED lab.
+- After 10 seconds, press Ctrl+C and stop all the commands running on terminal windows of three VMs.

 ### 3. Traffic Analysis Using Wireshark
 - Use Wireshark to view the *capture1.pcap* file.
 This file contains both normal and attack traffic data.